stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 the cylinder and noted the instant magnetism which pulled the Indian talisman to its carven surface.
 The designs glimmered evilly on the richly lustrous and unknown metal, and I could not help shivering as I studied the abnormal and blasphemous forms that leered at me with such exquisite workmanship.
-I wish now that I had carefully photographed all these designs&mdash;though perhaps it is just as well that I did not.
-Of one thing I am really glad, and that is that I could not then identify the squatting octopus-headed thing which dominated most of the ornate cartouches, and which the manuscript called &ldquo;Tulu&rdquo;.
+I wish now that I had carefully photographed all these designs--though perhaps it is just as well that I did not.
+Of one thing I am really glad, and that is that I could not then identify the squatting octopus-headed thing which dominated most of the ornate cartouches, and which the manuscript called  "Tulu ".
 Recently I have associated it, and the legends in the manuscript connected with it, with some new-found folklore of monstrous and unmentioned Cthulhu, a horror which seeped down from the stars while the young earth was still half-formed; and had I known of the connexion then, I could not have stayed in the same room with the thing.
 The secondary motif, a semi-anthropomorphic serpent, I did quite readily place as a prototype of the Yig, Quetzalcoatl, and Kukulcan conceptions.
-Before opening the cylinder I tested its magnetic powers on metals other than that of Grey Eagle&rsquo;s disc, but found that no attraction existed.
+Before opening the cylinder I tested its magnetic powers on metals other than that of Grey Eagle's disc, but found that no attraction existed.
 It was no common magnetism which pervaded this morbid fragment of unknown worlds and linked it to its kind.

-  At last I took out the manuscript and began translating&mdash;jotting down a synoptic outline in English as I went, and now and then regretting the absence of a Spanish dictionary when I came upon some especially obscure or archaic word or construction.
-There was a sense of ineffable strangeness in thus being thrown back nearly four centuries in the midst of my continuous quest&mdash;thrown back to a year when my own forbears were settled, homekeeping gentlemen of Somerset and Devon under Henry the Eighth, with never a thought of the adventure that was to take their blood to Virginia and the New World; yet when that new world possessed, even as now, the same brooding mystery of the mound which formed my present sphere and horizon.
+  At last I took out the manuscript and began translating--jotting down a synoptic outline in English as I went, and now and then regretting the absence of a Spanish dictionary when I came upon some especially obscure or archaic word or construction.
+There was a sense of ineffable strangeness in thus being thrown back nearly four centuries in the midst of my continuous quest--thrown back to a year when my own forbears were settled, homekeeping gentlemen of Somerset and Devon under Henry the Eighth, with never a thought of the adventure that was to take their blood to Virginia and the New World; yet when that new world possessed, even as now, the same brooding mystery of the mound which formed my present sphere and horizon.
-The sense of a throwback was all the stronger because I felt instinctively that the common problem of the Spaniard and myself was one of such abysmal timelessness&mdash;of such unholy and unearthly eternity&mdash;that the scant four hundred years between us bulked as nothing in comparison.
+The sense of a throwback was all the stronger because I felt instinctively that the common problem of the Spaniard and myself was one of such abysmal timelessness--of such unholy and unearthly eternity--that the scant four hundred years between us bulked as nothing in comparison.
 It took no more than a single look at that monstrous and insidious cylinder to make me realise the dizzying gulfs that yawned between all men of the known earth and the primal mysteries it represented.
 Before that gulf P&aacute;nfilo de Zamacona and I stood side by side; just as Aristotle